objectified-framework/objectified/objectified-codegen/README.md

-# generator
+# objectified-codegen

-This is a simple OpenAPI auto-generator.
+This is a simple OpenAPI 3.1 auto-generator.

-This was provided because the code for `openapi-generator` is, and has been experimental for nestjs generation.
+This was provided because the code for `openapi-generator` is, and has been, experimental for NestJS code generation.

 This code more fits the design and style of Objectified, so this should be considered a custom generator.
 It may work for other projects, but it has been designed specifically for Objectified.

+This code may be useful for other projects; if it is, and other users find it useful, it may be spun off into its own project within the objectified group.

 ## What it generates

+Nothing yet.
+It is in process of being parsed and first class objects being created as a representation of the data it loads.

+## Roadmap
+-
 - DTOs (Data Type Objects) from components/schemas
   - Supporting DTOs for service-defined schemas that do not implement `$ref`
 - `Delegates` model code for service paths that are: